Gmanya023/Summer-Jams-Hackathon-Submission/README.md

 - Google’s Vision API to find labels in the image
 - PyDub, a python music library to create the audio files.

-# Know a little more
+# Trivia
-This was my first hackathon experience and to my suprise, Summer Jams won the first place overall amongst approximately 65 project submissions and 280 participants.
+This was my first hackathon experience and Summer Jams won the first place overall amongst approximately 65 project submissions and 280 participants.

 # Demo
-Find out more about Summer Jams and watch the project demo on our [Devpost submission](https://devpost.com/software/summerjams)
+Find out more about Summer Jams and watch the project demo on [Devpost](https://devpost.com/software/summerjams)